Find out how much you can borrow

 Furthermore, being able to demonstrate that you have been prequalified for a mortgage can help put you in a better position to secure a property.
 If you would like us to provide a letter to state that you have been prequalified for a French Mortgage please let us know.

-Step Two: Finding the property
+Finding the property

 Once you have determined a budget, the fun can start and you can search for your perfect property in France.
 You will need to make an offer to secure the property and then sign a Compromis de Vente which is a pre-purchase contract.